| The Rocky Mountain Newswww.insidedenver.com

 trying to scuttle this whole thing.
 We're not going to

+let him."
 Political consultant Floyd Ciruli, who has been on the

 edge of the growth debate by doing work for the Colorado